immcantation/tigger/docs/topics/inferGenotype.md

 Value
 -------------------

-A table of alleles denoting the genotype of the subject
+A `data.frame` of alleles denoting the genotype of the subject containing the following columns:

++  `GENE`: The gene name without allele.
++  `ALLELES`: Comma separated list of alleles for the given `GENE`.
++  `COUNTS`: Comma separated list of observed sequences for each corresponding allele in the `ALLELES` list.
++  `TOTAL`: The total count of observed sequences for the given `GENE`.
++  `NOTE`: Any comments on the inferrence.

 Details